IntersectMBO/cardano-updates/scripts/README.md

 For an example of the output produced by each script, refer to the [example commit](https://github.com/input-output-hk/cardano-node/pull/5137/commits) on the official GitHub repository.

-Please ensure that you have the necessary permissions and dependencies set up before running these scripts.